 Eligibility Changes Eligibility ending June 2018 Eligibility Starting July 2018 Eligibility Starting July 2019 Eligibility Starting July 2020 Education/ Training Postsecondary enrollment at an eligible college Attending an eligible college, or pre-apprenticeship or apprenticeship program.
 Program Name Passport to College Passport to Careers - includes Passport to College Scholarship and Passport to Apprenticeship Opportunities.
 Foster care Dependent of Washington State In-state, tribal, or federal foster care systems in Washington State.
 Time in care Spent one year in care after age 16 and in care at age 17.5 In foster care after age 15.
 In foster care after age 14.
 In foster care after age 13.
-Unaccompanied Homeless Not Eligible Verification of unaccompanied homeless event during prior academic year, before age 21.
-Residency In general, the student resided in Washington for other than educational purposes for one year prior to attending college, graduated from a Washington high school, or earned a GED in Washington.
-Also includes homelessness or out-of- state foster care under the interstate compact as verified by WSAC.
+Unaccompanied Homeless Not Eligible Verification of unacc homeless event dur academic year, befo ing prior or current Residency In general, the student resided in Washington for other than educational purposes for one year prior to attending college, graduated from a Washington high school, or earned a GED in Washington.
+Also includes home state foster care und compact as verified der the interstate